joaquinpelle/BosonStars/README.md

 The `main.jl` file contains a complete example with the parameters used in the preprint.
 You can run it by typing `julia --project=<ProjectName> main.jl` in the terminal where `<ProjectName>` is the project's name chosen in the installation step.
 Or, from the Julia REPL, `using Pkg`, `Pkg.activate("<ProjectName>")`, and `include("main.jl")`.
 The Skylight package supports multithreading, so you can take advantage of this by adding the option `-t=N` as `julia --project=<ProjectName> -t=N main.jl`, where `N` is the number of threads to use, or by setting the `JULIA_NUM_THREADS` bash environment variable to `N`.

 The `radiative_transfer` function runs the simulations and automatically saves the data to the `io` folder.
 The resulting plots will be saved to the `plots` folder.
 The plotting functions can be called independently from the radiative transfer, provided the corresponding data has been saved.
-For example, see the `mainplots.jl` file.
+For example, see the `mainplots.jl` script.
 This is useful for reprocessing high-resolution data without having to rerun it.

 ### Plot attributes